 - Perspectives (up to 1000 words plus 1 figure) highlight recent exciting research, but do not primarily discuss the author's own work.
-They may provide context for the findings within a field or explain potential interdisciplinary significance.
-Perspectives commenting on papers in Science should add a dimension to the research and not merely be a summary of the experiments done in the paper.
-Although many of the Perspectives that comment on research published in Science are solicited, we welcome inquiries regarding new advances and fresh insights.
-As these are meant to express a personal viewpoint, with rare exceptions, Perspectives should have no more than two authors
+They may provide context for the findings within a field or explain potential interdisciplinary importance.
+Perspectives that comment on papers in Science should add a dimension to the research and not merely be a summary of the experiments described in the paper.
+Although many Perspectives that comment on research published in Science are solicited, we welcome inquiries regarding new advances and fresh insights.
+As these are meant to express a personal viewpoint, with rare exceptions, Perspectives should have no more than two authors.

-- Books or Media Review (up to 800 words) feature smart commentary on new books, films, exhibitions, performances, mobile applications, podcasts, and other media that are likely to be of broad interest to our readership.
+- Books or Media Reviews (up to 800 words) feature commentary on new books, films, exhibitions, performances, mobile applications, podcasts, and other media that are likely to be of broad interest to our readership.
 Please contact the Book Review Editor before you begin preparing your book or media review, indicating why you believe the work would be of interest to Science readers, and why you are well-positioned to write the review.

-- Policy Forum (1000 to 2000 words, 1-2 figures, and up to 15 references) presents issues related to the intersections between science and society that have policy implications.
+- Policy Forums (1000 to 2000 words, 1-2 figures, and up to 15 references) presents issues related to the intersections between science and society that have policy implications.

 - Letters (up to 300 words) discuss material published in Science in the last 3 months or issues of general interest.
 Letters should be submitted through our Manuscript Submission and Information Portal (https://cts.sciencemag.org).
 Letters may be reviewed.
 The author of a paper in question is usually given an opportunity to reply.
-Letter submissions are acknowledged upon receipt by Science’s automatic system, but letter writers are not consulted before publication.
+Letter submissions are acknowledged upon receipt by Science’s automatic system, but letter writers are not always consulted before publication.
 Letters are subject to editing for clarity and space.
-Letters rejected for print publication may be posted as online comments.
+Letters rejected for print publication may be posted as eLetters.

-- eLetters Brief online comments can be submitted on papers or news stories published in Science. eLetters are submitted on the Science website, evaluated, and posted with the article if accepted.
+- eLetters are brief online comments that can be submitted in response to papers or news stories published in Science. eLetters are submitted on the Science website, evaluated, and posted with the article if accepted.
 Authors are identified and must agree to our terms and conditions (http://www.sciencemag.org/about/terms-service).